valgaze/publishidea/docs/new.md

 # "I'm new here" 🐣

+tl;dr: SpeedyBot helps you efficiently design, deploy, and secure rich conversation systems in enterprises and large teams

-Follow the quick 3-step setup below to go from zero to a SpeedyBot running on your machine (which you can later to deploy to any infrastructure you want if needed)
+Follow the quick 3-step setup below to go from zero to a SpeedyBot running on your local machine (which you can later seamlessly deploy to any infrastructure you want if needed)

 ## Step I: Grab Your Access Token